SlicerMorph/SlicerANTsPy/ANTsRegistration_Tutorial.md

    - All rigidly aligned volumes will be saved here

 5. **Output transforms as:** Select `Composite (single file)` or `Separate files`
-   - Either option works for rigid transforms
+   - Either option works for rigid transforms since there will be only one output file.
-   - Composite is simpler to manage

 6. **Output:** Check these boxes:
    - ☑ **Forward Transform** - Saves the rigid transformation
-   - ☐ **Inverse Transform** - Not needed for this step
+   - ☐ **Inverse Transform** - Not needed for this step, as all linear transformations (rigid, similarity, affine) are invertable.
    - ☑ **Transformed Volume** - **REQUIRED** - This is what we need for averaging

 #### Configure Landmark-based Initial Transform